Courtizy/TPS-Monte-Carlo-Simulation/README.md

-# Air Force Turn Pattern Sustainability Modeler
+# Turn Pattern Sustainability Modeler

 This project models whether a weekly flying turn pattern is sustainable for a given PAI, UTE target, sortie requirement, maintenance break rate, ground-abort rate, and repair profile.
 It keeps the spreadsheet-style logic, but runs it repeatedly through Monte Carlo iterations so the output is a probability of success rather than a single deterministic answer.